Birkenfeld, Bavaria

-Birkenfeld (/de/) is a community in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Marktheidenfeld.
+Birkenfeld (/de/) is a municipality in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative community) of Marktheidenfeld.

 Geography

 Location

 Birkenfeld lies in the Main Spessart Region.

-The community has the following Gemarkungen (traditional rural cadastral areas): Billingshausen, Birkenfeld.
+The municipality has the following Gemarkungen (traditional rural cadastral areas): Billingshausen, Birkenfeld.

 History

 As part of the Prince-Bishopric of Würzburg, Birkenfeld passed with the Reichsdeputationshauptschluss in 1803 to the Counts of Löwenstein-Wertheim.
 In 1806 it became part of the mediatized Amt of Steinfeld, which in 1816 was ceded to Austria.
 In the Generalrezess of Frankfurt in 1819, it passed to Bavaria.

 Population development

 Within town limits, 1,862 inhabitants were counted in 1970, 1,936 in 1987 and in 2000 2,127.
 Billingshausen has about 400 inhabitants.

 Politics

 The mayor is Achim Müller, in office since 2014 and re-elected in 2020.

 Municipal taxes in 1999 amounted to €924,000 (converted), of which net business taxes amounted to €141,000.